iambowcreek/ABC_Technologies/README.md

 •	Created a new GitHub repo: link https://github.com/iambowcreek/abc_technologies.git
 •	Initiated Git in Local Machine
 •	Pushed the SRC to the New Repo Created on GitHub
-•	Servers provisioned - 3 Servers for the following integration (Server A: Jenkins Master, Ansible Master, Docker.
-Server B: K8s Master, Ansible Node, Docker.
-Server C: K8s Node
+•	Servers provisioned - 3 Servers for the following integration
+-	Server A: Jenkins Master, Ansible Master, Docker, Maven
+-	Server B: K8s Master, Ansible Node, Docker, Prometheus and Grafana
+-	Server C: K8s Node
-•	Server A: Configured Jenkins and installed all necessary plugins for the pipeline integration, Installed Ansible – configured the node for communication in server B, installed docker and integrated it with Jenkins, integrated ansible with docker and K8S.
+•	Server A: Configured Jenkins and installed all necessary plugins including Maven for the pipeline integration, Installed Ansible – configured the node for communication in server B, installed docker and integrated it with Jenkins, integrated ansible with docker and K8S.
 •	Server B: Installed K8S, joined the node in server C. Created Ansible user and configured SSH connection with master node is server A. Installed Docker.
 •	Server C: K8S Node 1 configured.
 •	Created my CI/CD Pipeline in Jenkins and configured My Jenkins Configurations with Maven Tool.